Nnanyielugo/stably-project/README.md

 - find minimim multiple of prime in range where `range = low - high`
 - mark multiples of prime in range
 - loop through currentNumbers array and update `highestPrime` variable bases on set condition being met

+### Optimization 7: Use regular `i, j` loops and make some optimizations
+I wondered how a reguler double loop would solve this problem, except that the outer loop would start from `n` and loop down, while checking for primes in the inner loop.
+Using estimated measurements, it performed slightly better than the segmented seive for very large numbers `1e9`.
+Then I used a technique similar to the SoE outer loop for the inner loop of this function, where the loop runs until `i` is greater than or equal to the square root of `x`.
+The speed improvement was atronomical, with inputs up to `9e15` resolving in a few seconds where previously `1e11` took approx 20 minutes to run.

+*Limitations:* This program works well for numbers up to 9 quadrillion, but fails for numbers above that (enters an infinite loop) because numerical operations on numbers 10 quadrillion and above are pretty inconsistent.

 *This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*